By Rob Shaul

 From above you’ll see the total reps completed (volume), minus the reps to get to 1RM, for the Power Clean + Push Press to be 5 Rounds x 2 Reps per round or 10x total reps – at a “heavy,” 85% 1RM load or intensity.

 The volume for Part (3)’s Front Squats is 6 Rounds of 5 reps per round, or 30x total reps.
 By dictating the reps per set, we can manipulate the barbell loading or intensity of the effort, without needing to have him complete a 1RM effort.
 I’ve found over the years that a lower and upper body total volume of 30 reps, and 5 reps per round, results in “moderate” loading or intensity of around 70-80% of the athlete’s 1RM.

 Think about it this way.
 If we were to dictate for Part (3), 6 Rounds of 2x Front Squat – increasing load each round until 2x was hard but doable, his final load for two reps would be much heavier than his final load doing 5 reps.

-This principal holds true for part (4)’s, 6 Rounds of 8 reps per round of Bench Press – for a final total volume of 48 reps.
+This principle holds true for part (4)’s, 6 Rounds of 8 reps per round of Bench Press – for a final total volume of 48 reps.

 Our TLU design rotates which exercise type is heavy, moderate or light, each session.
 So for a LUT session, the lower body strength exercise would be heavy, upper body strength exercise moderate, and total body exercise light in terms of loading.